In his first major battle as independent commander Buell was in

 Handling a large army in battle is something which has to be learned, and this was Buell's (and Bragg's) first such experience as independent commanders.
 Others were forgiven their mistakes and, in the case of some, time and time again.
 Buell was not forgiven because Halleck (Grant's protector) and governors Morton of Indiana and Johnson of Tennessee made sure of it.
 Buell had opposed Morton's earlier insistance on directly managing Indiana troops, and he had disregarded Johnson's pleas to liberate East Tennessee (Johnson's home), considering it more important and more feasible to get and keep control of Nashville.
 He was faulted for lack of aggressiveness before the battle and for not pursuing Bragg vigorously enough after the battle, and on 24 Oct.
 1862 he was ordered to turn over his command to Rosecrans.
 The department was reorganized, and the Army of the Cumberland came back into being.

 The burocratic battle, however, had just begun.
 From 24 Nov.
 62 to 19 May 63 a military court of inquiry sat in Cincinnati and investigated Buell's entire Kentucky and Tennessee campaigns.
 Note that Grant and Sherman were not subjected to a military court of inquiry during the entire war.
 The main charge of disloyalty to the Union got no traction in that court.
-Thomas' reasoned and objective testimony was generally supportive of Buell, but he pointed out that they had disagreed on what Bragg's probable route through Tennessee would have been, and about where the best place to bring Bragg to battle was, and events had proven Thomas right.
+Thomas' reasoned and objective testimony was generally supportive of Buell, but he pointed out that they had disagreed on what Bragg's probable route through Tennessee would be, and about where the best place to bring Bragg to battle was, and events had proven Thomas right.
 Thomas admitted, pro forma, that at the time he had less information at his disposal than did Buell.
 At the end the commission concluded only that both Buell and McCook had made errors at Perryville, that Buell was not sufficiently vigorous in pursuit of Bragg after the battle, and that earlier Halleck had excessively burdened Buell with railroad maintenance.
 That didn't satisfy Halleck, and he had his own spurious accusations, couched in very strong language, added to the court's findings.
 The findings were then not published, and no action was taken against Buell, but his active Civil War career was finished.

 1. Buell US